Barameg/odooless/README.md

-# serverlessORM
+# Odooless

-An Odoo-like serverless ORM using AWS DynamoDB
+An Odoo-like serverless ORM for AWS DynamoDB

 ## Model